-Jurisdiction for Consumer Disputes
+Jurisdiction for consumer disputes

-The English court has jurisdiction to hear consumer disputes pursuant to s.15B-E of the Civil Jurisdiction and Judgments Act 1982 ("CJJA"), which replicates Part 4 of the Recast Brussels Regulation.4 Section 15B(2)(b) states that consumers can bring proceedings relating to a consumer contract in the courts of their domicile.
-However, s.15A of the CJJA states that s.15B and s.15C apply only if "the subject-matter of the proceedings and the nature of the proceedings" are within the scope of the Recast Brussels Regulation as defined by Article 1.
-Article 1(2)(d) excludes arbitration (the "arbitration exception").
+The English court has jurisdiction to hear consumer disputes pursuant to sections 15B-E of the Civil Jurisdiction and Judgments Act 1982 (CJJA), which replicates part 4 of the EU Recast Brussels Regulation.(3) Section 15B(2)(b) states that consumers can bring proceedings relating to a consumer contract in the courts of their domicile.
+However, section 15A of the CJJA states that section 15B and 15C apply only if "the subject-matter of the proceedings and the nature of the proceedings" are within the scope of the EU Recast Brussels Regulation as defined by article 1.
+Article 1(2)(d) excludes arbitration (the arbitration exception).